 At around 10:45 I called Nikos’ telephone.
 Rozina answered.
 She and Sofia were up but Nikos was still asleep.
-I filled with gasoline the outboard and left the canister in the dinghy.
+I filled with gasoline the outboard and put the canister in the dinghy.
 I then packed some extra clothes and went ashore.
 I drove the rented car to a gasoline station and put 10 € worth of fuel and re-filled the canister.
 I then drove to the house.

 Later I had some lunch.
 I had brought with me some cold cuts and some soft cheese.
 I also had some of their delicious home-grown tiny tomatoes (tomatini).
 I fired the MacBook and checked my e-mail.
 I sent some email to various Stavros named friends and relative because today is their name day.
 Namedays are important in Greece.

 Eventually Nikos got up and had something to eat.
 Then we went to Alyki and rode his new wooden sailing dinghy.
-Because one has to wade in the water to get to her in her Nikos loaned me one of his bathing suits.
+Because one has to wade in the water to get to her Nikos loaned me one of his bathing suits.
 It was quite large for me.
 We drove in the rented car to Alyki.

 The sailing dinghy, Nimenia - Νημενία, is quite lovely but almost nothing about her worked smoothly.
 It took over ½ hr to be able to cast off.
 Nikos started her one cylinder Lister Diesel engine.
 A cloud of smoke enveloped us.
 It turned out that there was some plastic wrapper that was burned by the hot exhaust.
 Eventually we slowly motored to a sheltered place near the W side of the beach.
-On the way another problem with sailing dinghy was revealed.
-The throttle control is within the lovely wooden engine cover.
+On the way another problem with the sailing dinghy was revealed.
+The throttle control was within the lovely wooden engine cover.
 To change the speed one has to remove the top of the cover.
-But the throttle lever is too hot to be touched by a bare hand.
+But the throttle lever was too hot to be touched by a bare hand.
 Obviously it needs to be located outside the cover.

 As instructed I opened the anchor cover to get to the anchor.
 The problem was that there were 2 anchors one with a length of chain and the other without but neither had any rope attached.
 I guess that Nikos had never anchored the dinghy before nor had he prepared her for anchoring.
 After anchoring we concentrated on the sail.
 The sailing dinghy has an old fashioned rig called latini-λατίνι.
-This consists of a long pole that when raised supports the sail that is suspended below the pole must be attached to the mast with a strap that allows it to be raised and lowered.
+This consists of a long pole that when raised supports the sail that is suspended below.
+The pole must be attached to the mast with a strap that allows it to be raised and lowered.
 This strap was missing.
 Now neither of us had sailed with this rigging before.
 We removed the sail tie-downs and tried to raise the pole with the sail.
 Since it was windy it took considerable force to raise it.
 The wire rigging holding the mast was loose on both sides.
 Obviously the wires were too long.

 At any rate we pulled the halyard and we were able to partially raise the pole with the hanging sail.
 We raised the small anchor and actually sailed.
 On this tack the sail and pole were forced by the wind against the mast but on the other tack the wind blew them a considerable distance away from the mast.
 The dinghy could head only 50° which was to be expected.
 Tacking was a problem.
 We could only tack down wind.
 We were unable to tack up wind and return to the N shore.
 We could only do so by turning on the engine.

 We attempted to return to the dinghy’s mooring but the engine quit.
 We had to sail.
 But there was another problem.
-The partially raised pole and the hanging sail obscured the Nikos' view who was at the tiller.
+The partially raised pole and the hanging sail obscured Nikos’ view while handling the tiller.
 He could only see and avoid the many moored boats on his left.
 I, sitting on the other side of the dinghy could only see the boats to my right and had to tell Nikos how to avoid them.
 Amazingly enough we did make it to the the mooring without a collision.
 A nice lady in the water helped us by handing a mooring line to Nikos.
 It took Nikos over 1 hour to secure the sailing dinghy!

 Later, after watching a lovely sunset we all drove via the labyrinth of Alyki to a parking place and walked to a nice large taverna.
 Rozina and Sofia joined us and after a while so did Tonya.
 We had a very large spread of mezedes (tasty treats) and wine.
 Nikos had loaned me a shirt so I was not too cold.